-In clinical studies with pediatric PUPs and MTPs, 726 adverse events were reported in the course of 9,389 infusions (7.7%).
-Twenty-nine of the 726 adverse events were assessed as related to Kogenate FS (0.3%).
+In clinical studies with pediatric PUPs and MTPs, there were 29 adverse reactions reported in the course of 9,389 infusions.

 Adverse reactions reported by ≥ 4% of the patients are listed in Table 4 below.

-Patients (PUPs) and Minimally Treated Patients (MTPs) with Frequency of ≥
+Untreated Patients (PUPs) and Minimally Treated Patients (MTPs) with Frequency

 |MedDRA Primary SOC||Preferred Term||Total No. of patients: 61 No. of Patients with AR (%)||Total No. of Infusions: 9,389 AR per Infusion (%)|

 |Skin and Subcutaneous Tissue Disorders||Rash, pruritus, urticaria||10 (16.4)||0.01|